michielmulders/royalty-fee-test-cases/blog-post.md

 ## Edge case 2

-**Question:** What happens if no fungible value is exchanged in a NFT transfer and the royalty fee schedule doesn't define a fallback fee?
+**Question:** What happens if no fungible value is exchanged in an NFT transfer and the royalty fee schedule doesn't define a fallback fee?

 **Output:** Nothing will be charged when transfering the NFT.
 In other words, if you don't set a fallback fee, the royalty fee can be evaded when transferring an NFT between different accounts.